MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-embed-for-your-customers.md

 > [!TIP]
 > For more information about the workspace separation model, see [Automate workspace separation](/training/modules/power-bi-embedded-automate/workspace-separation).
 For more information about scalable multitenancy apps, see [Service principal profiles for multitenancy apps in Power BI Embedded](/power-bi/developer/embedded/embed-multi-tenancy).

 Alternatively, the single multi-customer database model is available.
-When you use this model, your solution will achieve separation with a single workspace that includes a set of Power BI artifacts that are shared across all tenants.
-Row-level security (RLS) roles, which are defined in the datasets, will help filter the data more securely to ensure that organizations only view their own data.
+When you use this model, your solution will achieve separation with a single workspace that includes a set of Power BI items that are shared across all tenants.
+RLS roles, which are defined in the datasets, will help filter the data more securely to ensure that organizations only view their own data.

 ### Gateway setup